 Upon closing, we brought in our own leadership and began transitioning employees to offices in our core markets.

 We have established growth teams in India and China, while also recycling capital from non-core assets to fund growth in key markets.
 In 2018, we increased our ownership stake in TerraForm Power from 51% to 65%, funding the acquisition of Saeta Yield, a 1-gigawatt portfolio of operating wind and solar assets in Western Europe.
-We also announced the sale of our non-core portfolios in South Africa, Thailand and Malaysia.
+Our current ownership stake in TerraForm Power is 61%.
+In 2019, we sold the majority of our non-core South Africa portfolio and have announced the sales of our other non-core portfolios in Thailand and Malaysia.

 Looking ahead, our priorities are to continue to drive cost savings, enhance operational capabilities, and advance growth initiatives in core markets.